aws-solutions-library-samples/guidance-for-game-server-hosting-using-agones-and-open-match-on-amazon-eks/README.md

 global_accelerator_address = "abcdefgh123456789.awsglobalaccelerator.com"
 ```

 Please, save the `global_accelerator_address` value, as we will use it later to connect to our game servers.
-In case you need to retrieve it, you can run `terraform -chdir=terraform/extra-cluster output`.
+In case we need to retrieve it, we can run `terraform -chdir=terraform/extra-cluster output`.

 ## Build and deploy the game server fleets